Li River cruise tickets and Yangshuo pickup

 Catch the local bus from Yangshuo to Xingping.
 From here take a small farmers boat at the Xingping landing, downriver about 30 minutes to the Fishing Village.
 The boat tour takes 40 minutes coming back, but allow for around four hours round trip to have enough time to visit the Fishing Village.
 Apart from the well preserved Ming Dynasty architecture and wood carvings dating back more than five hundred years, the Fishing Village is worth seeing for its natural Feng Shui alone.
 Encircled by seven forested peaks and two stone guardians at the village entrance, the modern world has largely bypassed this highly spiritual place.

-For more great Yu Long and Li River pictures go to
+For more great Yulong River and Li River pictures go to